zamfi/simple-asset-pipeline/README.md

 Call `registerAssetBundle` in your initialization code to register a bundle with the given `moduleName`.
 All files listed in `assets` (rooted by `js` and `css` subfolders of `assetsFolder`) will be included when users call `includeBundle`.

+`setupPipeline(pipeline)`

+You should define this function in your module; users of your module will call this function with the pipeline they create.
+Use this opportunity to st up assets and asset bundles for your module.

 ### For module users

 Use `expressPipeline(options)` to create a `connect`-style handler that adds helper funtions to `res.locals`.
 Specifically, this grants access to `jsLinks()`, `cssLinks()`, `includeJs(path)`, `includeCss(path)`, and `includeBundle(name)`.